lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

    * Update parameters to proper value.
       * url: url for the CSW 3.0.0 GetRecords request
+      * type: the type should be "csw3" for CSW 3.0.0
       * enabled: if enabled, check box will be checked in the search drop down list by default
       * useProxy: indicate if the url will go through a proxy
       * disableContentType: set to true to disable contentType in the header